mikey-b/allocator_ref/README.md

 # Summary
 This is an illustrative demo only.
-This is an example of a possible implementation of composible allocators, and a reference type that exibits value semantics by default.
+This is an example of a possible implementation of composable allocators, and a reference type that exhibits value semantics by default.

+# Allocators
+A Allocator interface is provided by alloc_t.
+Which defines the following methods;

 |Method|Description|
 |--|--|